vaishnavi-3969/Raise-Waves/README.md

 7. **Easier Cross-Border Transactions:** Cryptocurrencies and blockchain enable **easy cross-border transactions** without the need for currency conversion or high fees, making it easier for backers and fundraisers to connect globally.

 ##### Features
+1. Creating Campaigns for crowdfunding
+2. Connecting Metamask
+3. Shows the campaigns of a person
+4. Transfer eth to campaigns and view campaigns

 ##### Functionality